 A congregation gathers on a Sunday morning.
 There has been a lot of preparation.
 The altar has been set, bulletins have been printed, the heat turned up.
 The choir has practiced, the children have been at Sunday School.
 The words of Scripture, the hymns, the sermon, the prayers have challenged and inspired.
 All have come to the altar rail for Christ's body and blood.
 The fellowship of coffee hour awaits.
 The Church, St. Paul said, is the body of Christ and each a member.
 It's true!
 Never perfect, filled with all sorts and characters.
 And yet, a beautiful living organism of God's grace.

 Wednesday, July 30, 2014 12:00 PM Eucharist & Bible Discussion

-Sunday, April 27, 2014 10:00 AM Eucharist
+Sunday, August 3, 2014 9:00 AM Eucharist

 Tuesday, August 5, 2014 6:15 PM Evening Prayer

 Wednesday, August 6, 2014 12:00 PM Eucharist & Bible Discussion